 Following this, the teacher (and any other staff or professionals that have supported the child) will form suggested outcomes for the next term.
 These may be new, continued or adapted outcomes, based on the child's needs.
-When you meet with the teacher to review the plan, you have the opportunity to share your views on the child's progress and suggested outcomes for the next term.
-Together, you and the teacher agree these outcomes and the plan is finalised.
+When parents meet with the teacher to review the plan, they have the opportunity to share their views on the child's progress and suggested outcomes for the next term.
+Together, parents and the teacher agree these outcomes and the plan is finalised.